felipebalbi/usb-tools/README.md

 ## pingtest/scptest.sh

+TODO

+## Notes

+### xHCI

-[1] at the time of this writing, Linux Kernel v4.6 or before is known to have a buggy xHCI ring implementation which doesn't guarantee some alignment conditions and, because of that, some tests in testusb hang with xHCI.
+At the time of this writing, Linux Kernel v4.6 or before is known to have a buggy xHCI ring implementation which doesn't guarantee some alignment conditions and, because of that, some tests in testusb hang with xHCI.
 Situation is supposed to change in coming Linux Kernel